 As US struggles, Africa's COVID-19 response is praised

 The coronavirus pandemic has fractured global relationships.
-But as director of the Africa Centers for Disease Control and Prevention (CDC), Nkengasong has helped to steer Africa's 54 countries into an alliance praised as responding better than some richer countries, including the United States.
+But as director of the Africa Centers for Disease Control and Prevention, Nkengasong has helped to steer Africa's 54 countries into an alliance praised as responding better than some richer countries, including the United States.

-While the US surpassed 200,000 COVID-19 deaths and the world approaches one million, Africa's surge has been levelling off.
+While the US surpassed 200,000 COVID-19 deaths and the world approaches 1 million, Africa's surge has been leveling off.
 Its 1.4 million confirmed cases are far from the horrors predicted.
 Antibody testing is expected to show many more infections, but most cases are asymptomatic.
 Just over 34,000 deaths are confirmed on the continent of 1.3 billion people.

 Experts caution that data collection in many African countries is incomplete, and Nkengasong warned against complacency, saying a single case can spark a new surge.

-Nkengasong, whom the Gates Foundation honoured yesterday with its Global Goalkeeper Award as a “relentless proponent of global collaboration”, is the continent's most visible narrator.
-A former official with the US CDC, the Cameroon-born virologist modelled the African version on his ex-employer.
+Nkengasong, whom the Gates Foundation honoured Tuesday with its Global Goalkeeper Award as a "relentless proponent of global collaboration," is the continent's most visible narrator.
+A former official with the US CDC, the Cameroon-born virologist modeled the African version on his ex-employer.
 It pains him to see the US struggle now.

 Nkengasong insists that Africa can stand up to COVID-19 if given a fighting chance.